SWEG-2016EC-Batch/404/ETS1081_Natan_Asnake/y.md/bmi_calculator.md

 ## Loop
 - Offers the user an option to continue or terminate the program after each calculation.

-## User Interface
-- Console-based interaction with prompts and outputs printed in the terminal.

 # BMI Calculator Pseudocode